trinker/regexr/README.md

 2. Write top to bottom, rather than a single string
 3. Comment individual chunks
 4. Indent expressions to represent regular expression groups
+5. Add vertical line spaces and R comments (i.e., #)
-5. Test the validity of the *concatenated expression* and the modular chunks
+6. Test the validity of the *concatenated expression* and the modular chunks

 This framework harnesses the power and flexibility of regular expressions but provides a structural frame that is more consistent with both code writing and natural language conventions.
 The user decides how to break, indent, name, and comment the regular expressions in a way that is human readable, meaningful, and modular.